mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "I'll interrupt the senate," I said.
 Thimlu chuckled, but Jathi was unamused.

-"You heard Pomri," he protested.
-"You'll be sent to Ulukoma.
-Who knows what happens out there in the dark."
+"I won't let you be sent to Ulukoma!" he protested.
+"Who knows what happens on that dark island."

 Thimlu smirked at me and said, "You've got guts, I'll give you that.
 Those Shaki magistrates are a coin toss.
 They get off on sending people to the dark island.
 On the other hand, they might be terrified of punishing the messenger for one of their less sensible laws.
 The public would be in an uproar."